 It’s always an interesting experience to go and see a place or monument that you’ve seen a million times on TV and in pictures.
 We often wonder if we’ll be less impressed because of this, but that rarely happens.
 I mean, they are famous for a reason, right?
 The Leaning Tower of Pisa was no different.

-I had once read that the Leaning Tower was one of the most recognizable buildings and even a year later, if we randomly see a picture of it my 4 year old knows exactly what it is.
+I had once read that the Leaning Tower of Pisa was one of the most recognizable buildings in the world and even a year later, if we randomly see a picture of it our 4 year old knows exactly what it is.
 There’s the influence travel has on kids!
 I even asked her about it 8 months later and her response was “yes, it’s leaning”!